 I love graham-cracker houses because they're very festive, they're very dramatic, and they're easy.
 No kids crying because the task is too frustrating or because "it doesn't look right"; no mother irritable because the task requires a lot of errands, prep work, or clean-up.
 (My husband cheers us on, but doesn't build a house himself.)

-If you'd like the extremely easy instructions about how to build a graham-cracker house, you can find it in the Behind the Scenes extra here.
+If you'd like the extremely easy instructions about how to build a graham-cracker house, you can find them in episode 96 of the Happier podcast.

 Do you have any satisfying yet easy holiday traditions?
 I have to keep traditions manageable, or I just can't keep up with them.